 Step 2: Cut and prep vinyl

 If you want to have the floral SVG I used here you can download it for free inside the Freebie Vault.
-Sign up below if you are not yet a member or sign in here if you are!
-It’s under the SVG cut file section.
+Download these free templates by signing up via the form below.
+If you are already a member, log in right here and find it by searching ‘shoes’ or Design #96.
+Need help entering the vault?
+Read this helpful post here.

 Step 3: Warm